It’s no secret that the idea of ‘autism’ is confusing to people. Some are even frightened of it.

 Suddenly, after months of fighting, it came through.

 This had not stopped Aspiedent working hard to find a niche teaching autistic adults how to understand themselves and the world leading to improved autism social skills, self-awareness and confidence.
-Dr Guest sought funding by the council and local grant bodies to deliver this work.
+Dr Guest sought funding by local grant bodies to deliver this work.
 The autism training for teachers delivered by Dr Guest was taking off and Aspiedent was looking forward to expanding their services.

 However, in 2016, further government funding cuts meant Dr Guest’s vital autism home support dried up almost completely.
 Schools also came out of local authority control meaning that Aspiedent lost all its income almost overnight.